Resume-of-Glen

 Speech Bandwidth Compression:

-Compression System, under a private grant, resulting in a patent.
-The
+System, under a private grant, resulting in a patent.
+The system reduces

-system reduces the bandwidth of a speech channel, by a factor of 2n.
-The
+the bandwidth of a speech channel, by a factor of 2n.
+The principle behind

-principle behind the compression is to generate a SSB signal; infinitely
+the compression is to generate a SSB signal; infinitely limiting this signal,

-replica of the original SSB signal is difference mixed with the original
+original SSB signal is difference mixed with the original unaltered SSB

-unaltered SSB signal, yielding a SSB signal having a spectral distribution
+signal, yielding a SSB signal having a spectral distribution reduced by

-reduced by a factor of 2n over the original modulating voice input.
-Upon
+a factor of 2n over the original modulating voice input.
+Upon reception,

-reception, this compressed SSB signal is, again, infinitely limited, extracting
+this compressed SSB signal is, again, infinitely limited, extracting the

-the zero-axis-crossing information which is frequency multiplied by the
+zero-axis-crossing information which is frequency multiplied by the original

-original compression factor.
-Then this multiplied result is sum mixed with
+compression factor.
+Then this multiplied result is sum mixed with the original

-the original unaltered compressed SSB signal input; yielding a SSB signal
+unaltered compressed SSB signal input; yielding a SSB signal having a spectral

-having a spectral distribution equal to the original modulating voice input.
+distribution equal to the original modulating voice input.
+This compressed

-This compressed signal can be transmitted, by HF radio, L-carrier telephone
+signal can be transmitted, by HF radio, L-carrier telephone radio link,

-radio link, etc. This system could also be used as a pre-processor for
+etc. This system could also be used as a pre-processor for any digital

 Communications System and Protective Suit Interphone